-- Markup.
+• Markup.
 The markup conduct of individual owners and units has an identifiable impact on market prices.
-Markup is a key indicator of the competitiveness of the energy market. - In the PJM Real-Time Energy Market in the first six months of 2024, the unadjusted markup component (net of positive and negative markup components) of LMP was -\$0.68 per MWh or -2.1 percent of the PJM load-weighted average LMP.
-April had the highest unadjusted peak markup component, \$2.00 per MWh, or 6.7 percent of the real-time peak hour load-weighted average LMP for April. - Participant behavior was evaluated as competitive because the analysis of markup shows that marginal units generally make offers at, or close to, their marginal costs in both the day-ahead and real-time energy markets, although the behavior of some participants represents economic withholding. - Markup and Local Market Power.
-Comparison of the markup behavior of marginal units with TPS test results shows that for 3.5 percent of all real-time marginal unit intervals in the first six months of 2024, the marginal unit had both local market power as determined by the TPS test and a positive markup.
-The fact that units with market power had a positive markup means that the cost-based offer was not used, that a higher price-based offer was used, and that the process for offer capping units that fail
+Markup is a key indicator of the competitiveness of the energy market.

+In the PJM Real-Time Energy Market in the first nine months of 2024, the unadjusted markup component (net of positive and negative markup components) of LMP was \$0.30 per MWh or 0.9 percent of the PJM load-weighted average LMP.
+July had the highest unadjusted peak markup component, \$6.10 per MWh, or 10.0 percent of the real-time peak hour load-weighted average LMP for July.

+Participant behavior was evaluated as competitive because the analysis of markup shows that marginal units generally make offers at, or close to, their marginal costs in both the day-ahead and real-time energy markets, although the behavior of some participants represents economic withholding.

-- the TPS test does not consistently result in competitive market outcomes in the presence of market power. - Markup and Aggregate Market Power.
-In the first six months of 2024, pivotal suppliers in the aggregate market, committed in the day-ahead market and identified as one of three day-ahead aggregate pivotal suppliers, set real-time market prices with markups over \$100 per MWh on 51 days.
+- Markup and Local Market Power.
+Comparison of the markup behavior of marginal units with TPS test results shows that for 3.8 percent of all real-time marginal unit intervals in the first nine months of 2024, the marginal unit had both local market power as determined by the TPS test and a positive markup.
+The fact that units with market power had a positive markup means that the cost-based offer was not used, that a higher price-based offer was used, and that the process for offer capping units that fail the TPS test does not consistently result in competitive market outcomes in the presence of market power. - Markup and Aggregate Market Power.
+In the first nine months of 2024, pivotal suppliers in the aggregate market, committed in the day-ahead market and identified as one of three day-ahead aggregate pivotal suppliers, set real-time market prices with markups over \$100 per MWh on 76 days.
+Some of the marginal units had local market power, but were not offer capped due to issues with the method that PJM uses to select offer schedules for units that fail the TPS test.
+Some of the marginal units had aggregate market power, for which there is no offer capping, and some had both local and aggregate market power.